 The last cast can arrive with no warning.
 As the good book nearly said, the first shall be last.

 For 40 minutes I bounced out to Takatu Point, from Sandspit, an hour and a bit north of Auckland, and anchored up.
 I set up the berley, and rigged up.
-I cast out the bait, and just as the bait hit the water, a steep boat wake hit the tinny.
+I cast out the bait, and just as the bait hit the water, a steep boat wake hit the 'tinny' (Kiwi speak for 12 foot aluminium dinghy).
 The boat lurched, I reached out for the side to hold on, dropped the rod, and over the side it went.

 When the swearing stopped I reached for my second rod.
 The second rod I always carry.
 Where was it?
 It could not have gone over the side, could it?
 Even my declining powers of observation could soon work out that that if you cannot see a rod in a tinny, there are not too many places for it to hide.